XingFramework/xing-book/tutorial/projects/projects_on_the_frontend.md

 * An application State using ui-router; this is similar conceptually to a "page" that the user might view.
 * A table on that state that outputs the list of projects supplied by the back-end.

+## Getting Oriented

+If you've only worked in Rails before, teh ``frontend/`` directory will look very unfamiliar:

 Let's dive in!